 The GranTurismo is a four-seat grand touring coupe with V-8 power.
-It replaced the aging Maserati Coupe, which first hit the road as a 2002 model.
-A high-performance S version is available.
+A high-performance S version is available, and for 2010, so is a convertible version.
 The GranTurismo competes with the Aston Martin V8 Vantage, Jaguar XKR and Mercedes-Benz CL550.

 Maserati teamed with Italian design company Pininfarina to style the GranTurismo.
 The car features a wide oval grille, a long nose and a short rear.
 It sits low to the ground and has a very sleek profile overall.

 - 19-inch wheels; 20-inch wheels available on base, standard on S

 - Grille features vertical concave slats

 - Chrome exhaust tailpipes

 - Optional colored brake calipers

 Maserati cloaks the interior in high-quality leather and wood, and puts chrome accents on the dashboard.
 There's seating for four people; Maserati says two adults fit comfortably in the backseat.

 - Navigation system with 7-inch screen features a hard drive for storing music